 As we’ve already seen, the increase in demand for ecommerce stores has made the technology behind them a lot more accessible for the average business.
 Because of this, there are more companies than ever offering ecommerce solutions.

-To help you wade through this, here are some of the essential features you should consider.
+To help you wade through this, here are some essential features you should consider.

 Responsive Design